world-class/REPL/faq/README.md

 ### Do you recommend taking four modules at a time if they are available

 - Unfortunately, it is not for us to recommend, as it very much depends on your current circumstances.
 It is important to think about how much time you can give to your studies, as you should allow 6-10 study hours per week for a module.

+### What are the officially suggested study hours for this programme

+- _"You should allow, on average, the equivalent of 6-8 hours of study each week per module."_

 ### Does each module in Level 4 courses actually take 7 hours per week per module, I have some programming experience